Social movement theory: Resource mobilization

 Social movements need organizations first and foremost.
 Organizations can acquire and then deploy resources to achieve their well-defined goals.
 To predict the likelihood that the preferences of a certain group in society will turn into protest, these theorists look at the pre-existing organization of this group.
 When the population related to a social movement is already highly organized, they are more likely to create organized forms of protest because a higher organization makes it easier to mobilize the necessary resources.
+A states policing strategy (repression or reform) can constrain or expand an organizations ability to deploy or use their resources.
+For example, harsh policing could strengthen moral resources and in turn strengthen cultural resources, bolstering a social movement.
 Some versions of this theory state that movements operate similar to capitalist enterprises that make efficient use of available resources.
 Scholars have suggested a typology of five types of resources: